jayunit100/RudolF/py_tld/README.md

 Dependencies:

  - python2.7
- - tldextract (to install, do 'pip install tldextract' or 'pypm install extract')
+ - tldextract (to install, do 'pip install tldextract' or 'pypm install tldextract')